 Fred Fisher, now 74, “is starting to give up the reins,” Fisher says, which puts more responsibility into her hands.
 “We disagree at times.
 But he’s been incredibly open-minded and takes my suggestions eagerly.”
 Did her parents ever doubt she could succeed?
 “If they did,” she says, “I didn’t know it.” —S.H.

 Stephanie and Joe Gallo; Gallo Family Vineyards

 Stephanie Gallo was never guaranteed a job.
-"It was made very clear to me they're not going to promote someone if they haven't proven themselves," she says.
-She was exposed to the business, but never pressured into it: "My parents told us to go with our passion."
+“It was made very clear to me they’re not going to promote someone if they haven’t proven themselves,” she says.
+She was exposed to the business, but never pressured into it: “My parents told us to go with our passion.”
 Her passion was marketing, something she probably inherited from her grandfather, Ernest.
 She remembers going to stores with him and her dad, Joe, at the age of nine: “We’d do floor surveys to check out how our products were displayed, how this could be improved, does the competition look better?”

 After graduating from Notre Dame in 1994, she started in an entry-level sales job at E&J Gallo.
 “Every great marketer has to know how to sell their product, and I knew our company could teach me how to sell wine,” she explains.
 Sales was a way to prove herself: “Numbers are numbers; you have to do well,” she says.
 And she did.
 In September 2005, Stephanie Gallo became director of marketing for Gallo Family Vineyards, the new name of what was formerly Gallo of Sonoma.
 She works directly with her father, Joe, who’s CEO of E & J Gallo.
 (And, of course, her cousin, Gina, is Gallo Family’s winemaker.)